 “While we recognize that pet ownership isn’t for everyone, we find that interaction with pets, even on a small scale, can have a big impact on older adults,” said Jodi Goldberg, senior care expert and owner of the Home Instead Senior Care in Gloucester.
 “A simple act like petting a dog, holding a cat or watching a bird can bring so much joy to a senior who may be feeling lonely.” – Delcotimes.com

-There is a great deal to be said on the topics of pets for the elderly, and it is understandable that many people have questions or concerns when it comes to their senior or elderly relative having pets.
+There is a great deal to be said on the topics of pets for the elderly, and it is understandable that many people have questions or concerns when it comes to their senior relative having pets.

-Are Pets Good For Seniors?
+Are Pets Good For Older Adults?

 A peer-reviewed study cited by the U.S. National Institutes of Health notes that human-pet interaction is a key component to good health and well-being in older adults.